Fahim043/Thesis-Doodle-to-search/README.md

 This project was created by MD Fahim Afridi Ani.
 You can contact the author via Email: fahimafridi043@gmail.com.

-Enjoy exploring and trying to get search query from doodle cloth images!
+Enjoy exploring and trying to get search queries from doodle cloth images!